Constraints on the Inert Doublet Model of dark matter with very high-energy gamma-ray observatories: Results and Discussion

 The variability of branching ratios for different benchmarks implies differences between indirect detection limits.
 To deal with that, the upper and lower limits of the benchmarks were taken as a \textit{band of exclusion}.
 This enables the comparison of viable scenarios taken from the random scan with the indirect detection limits obtained from the discrete scan (see Appendix A for a further discussion).
 Figure \ref{fig.IDM_limits_continuous} shows the comparison of the exclusion bands and the relic abundance points.
 The red points correspond to the scenarios obtained from the random scan that satisfy relic abundance, unitarity, and direct detection limits from LZ data.
 As in Figure \ref{fig.IDM_limits_dicrete}, thermal velocity-weighted annihilation cross-sections are in the $5 \times 10^{-26} - 10^{-25} \, \text{cm}^3 \text{s}^{-1}$ range, which is greater than the typical WIMP value due to co-annihilation.
 Regarding indirect detection, all the points above the bands are excluded, points below the band are still viable, and points within the band have an annihilation cross-section near the observatory's sensitivity, and their exclusion will depend on their specific parameters.
 The conclusions are equivalent to the ones from the discrete scan: actual H.E.S.S. data excludes a great part of viable scenarios, including all DM masses $m_{DM}$ between $\approx 1 - 8 \, \text{TeV}$.
 Some scenarios in the $0.6 - 1 \text{TeV}$ mass range with $ \Delta_+ \lesssim 2 \, \text{GeV} $ and $ \Delta_o \gtrsim 5 \, \text{GeV} $ are within the band of H.E.S.S. exclusion.
 A significant number of points with masses in the $10 \, \text{TeV} \lesssim m_{DM} \lesssim 20 \, \text{TeV} $ range are under H.E.S.S. limits and are still valid scenarios of the Inert Doublet Model.
 These remaining high-mass scenarios have, in general, $\Delta_+ \gtrsim 8 \, \text{GeV}$ while, at the same time, $\Delta_o$ does not seem to have any correlation in this region.
 The projected CTAO limits are almost one order of magnitude stronger than those from H.E.S.S., and they would exclude all viable scenarios.
 This means that CTAO will be able to probe all the DM parameter space of the Inert Doublet model with small mass-splitting ($\Delta_{o,+} = m_{A,H^\pm} - m_{H} \lesssim 10 \, \text{GeV} $).

 Moreover, it is important to highlight the changes expected by the inclusion of the SE in the IDM.
-The first one is a deviation up to 30 \% in the relic abundance when the SE is included or not \cite{garcia2016probing} \cite{Hisano:2006nn} \cite{Beneke:2014hja}.
-The second consequence is the enhancement of the thermal cross section in the galactic center as high as 10,000 for masses between 5 and 20 TeV \cite{garcia2016probing}.
-The impact of the non-perturbative calculation surpasses the uncertainty from the early Universe.
-This consideration implies that a significant region of the parameter space for $m_H > 10 $ TeV should be excluded by the HESS 546h data in the non-perturbative calculation.
-The scenarios below the TeV mass should not change significantly.
+First, the relic abundance can deviate by up to 30 \% depending on whether the SE is taken into account or not \cite{Garcia-Cely:2015khw} \cite{Hisano:2006nn} \cite{Beneke:2014hja}.
+Second, the thermal cross section in the Galactic Center can be enhanced by factors as large as $10^4$ for masses in the range between 5 and 20~TeV~\cite{Garcia-Cely:2015khw}.
+The impact of this non-perturbative calculation exceeds the uncertainties associated with the early Universe.
+Consequently, a significant region of the parameter space with $m_H > 10 $ TeV is expected to be excluded by the HESS 546h data when the non-perturbative effects are included.
+On the other hand, scenarios with $m_H$ below a few TeV are not expected to change significantly.
+In Fig.~\ref{fig.IDM_limits_continuous}, we add to the plot the benchmark points, including the SE as computed by \cite{Garcia-Cely:2015khw} and the CTA and HESS limits used there.
+As we can see, our limits are much stronger than the previously reported limit\footnote{Even when accounting for a re-scaling of the limits by the square root of the increase in observation time, our limits remain more than a factor of 2 stronger.} and show that the IDM model, including the SE, is already completely excluded by the current H.E.S.S. data.